whyvez/auth0-angular/README.md

 ## Tutorials

 There are two ways of implementing signin/singup.
-One is using our [JavaScript SDK](https://github.com/auth0/auth0.js) which is just a wrapper to our API so you can build your UI on top or the other one is using [Login Widget](https://docs.auth0.com/login-widget2), which is a complete Login UI ready.
+ * [Login Widget](https://docs.auth0.com/login-widget2): A complete Login UI ready to go, that can be customized, translated and expanded.
 You can check the following getting started guides:
+ * [JavaScript SDK](https://github.com/auth0/auth0.js): You can write your own UI from scratch in order to provide a more tailored user experience.

 ### With the Login Widget

+The following guides will help you getting started:

 #### User/Password + Social Login with Auth0 Widget (popup mode)